dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Ed Barnhart_ Maya, Aztec, Inca, and Lost Civilizations of South America _ Lex Fridman Podcast #446 - YouTube-source.md

 kind of a hero's journey where they go

 to this snake mountain place

 and they encounter the birth of the war god,

+that they'll worship after this.

+And how they stepped into the valley of Mexico as the last,

+the lost brothers of everyone in the Valley of Mexico,

+they said that they all came from the north.

+Near Aztlan is a place, a cave

+with seven different passages called Chicomoztoc.

+And that all the people

+who spoke the language nahuatl came from the cave.

+And most of them went early to the Valley of Mexico.

+And in the Aztecs story,

+they were just the lost tribe.

+They were the last brothers to come in.

+But then they show up late game,

+and they become mercenaries.

+They just start working

+for communities in the valley of Mexico.

+And this takes place in the 1300s.

+So about 200 years before Cortez shows up,

+the Aztecs show up to the Valley of Mexico,

+# Chapter 10

+and they encounter the birth of the war god,